CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

     ├── tenant_log.txt
     ```

     >NOTE: In this repo we have all the files needed to containerize our python app.
+Although here we are using Python buildpack supports several other languages including Ruby, Python, Node.js, PHP, Go, Java, Scala, and Clojure.
+You also have ability to create your own custom [buildpacks](https://buildpacks.io/docs/buildpack-author-guide/create-buildpack/).

 2. [Install docker](https://hub.docker.com/search?type=edition&offering=community): This is needed to run your app once its containerized.

-3. Once docker is installed we have to then install the `pack CLI` tool to build our containers from buildpack
+3. Once docker is installed we have to then install the `pack CLI` tool to build our containers from buildpack.

-    >NOTE: Pack is maintained by the Cloud Native Buildpacks project to support the use of buildpack
+    A link has been provided for you to follow the steps for your specific host.

     https://buildpacks.io/docs/tools/pack/

+    >NOTE: Pack is maintained by the Cloud Native Buildpacks project to support the use of buildpack.

-4. After installation verify the installed `pack CLI` version
+4. After installation verify the installed `pack CLI` version.

     ```bash
     pack --version